Scrum Foundations Video Series

 What is Planning Poker?

-Planning Poker is an agile estimating and planning technique that is consensus based.
-To start a poker planning session, the product owner or customer reads a agile user story or describes a feature to the estimators.
+To start a poker planning session, the product owner or customer reads one of the desired user stories or describes a feature to the estimators.

-Each estimator is holding a deck of Planning Poker cards with values like 0, 1, 2, 3, 5, 8, 13, 20, 40 and 100, which is the sequence we recommend.
+Each estimator has a physical or virtual deck of cards.
+These Planning Poker cards display values like 1, 2, 3, 5, 8, 13, 20, 40 and 100 (the modified Fibonacci sequence).
 The values represent the number of story points, ideal days, or other units in which the team estimates.

 The estimators discuss the feature, asking questions of the product owner as needed.
-When the feature has been fully discussed, each estimator privately selects one card to represent his or her estimate.
-All cards are then revealed at the same time.
+When the feature has been fully discussed, each estimator privately selects one card to represent their estimate.
+The estimators then reveal all of their cards at the same time.

-If all estimators selected the same value, that becomes the estimate.
+If all estimators all selected the same value, that becomes the estimate.
 If not, the estimators discuss their estimates.
-The high and low estimators should especially share their reasons.
+The high and low estimators, especially, should share their reasons.
 After further discussion, each estimator reselects an estimate card, and all cards are again revealed at the same time.

 Does Planning Poker Work?

 Absolutely.
 Teams estimating with Planning Poker consistently report that they arrive at more accurate estimates than with any technique they'd used before.

 One reason Planning Poker leads to better estimates is because it brings together multiple expert opinions.
 Because these experts form a cross-functional team from all disciplines on a software project, they are better suited to the estimation task than anyone else.